citiususc/pyplexity/README.md

 We also offer the possibility of utilising *pyplexity* from Python code.
 As an example, we provide an API that serves a web app to make some small tests on how to directly clean texts or raw files.

-Example: computing the perplexity for a sentence:
+Example: computing the perplexity score for a sentence:
 ```
 from pyplexity import PerplexityComputer